 Information for graduates with disability

-We’re committed to providing more opportunities and welcoming more graduates with disability and neurodiversity.
+We’re committed to providing more opportunities and welcoming more graduates with disability and neurodivergence.

-If you have disability, or if you are neurodivergent, you can request adjustments at each step of the recruitment process.
-There is no obligation to share or record the exact nature of your disability, health condition, or neurodiversity as part of this process.
+If you have disability, and/or are neurodivergent, you can request adjustments at each step of the recruitment process.
+There is no obligation to share or record the exact nature of your disability or health condition as part of this process.

 Graduates with disability

-People with disability are under-represented in the NSW public sector workforce and have the potential to add valuable skills and perspectives to our sector.
-Hiring people with disability allows government agencies to tap into a wider talent pool and benefit from incorporating the lived experience of people into the development of policies and services that directly impact people with disability.
+People with disability are under-represented in the NSW public sector workforce and bring valuable skills and perspectives to our sector.
+Employing people with disability is essential to building a workforce that reflects the diversity of our community.
+Government agencies benefit from the unique skills, perspectives, and lived experiences of people with disability, ensuring policies and services are shaped by those they impact most.

 The Australian Disability Network nationally recognises and accredits our Graduate Program’s recruitment practices.